zaldre/blog/content/posts/esoaks.md

 ### 2. Authentication Methods

 You can configure the External Secrets Operator to authenticate to Azure Key Vault in a variety of ways depending on where it's hosted.
-We won't touch on all the possibilities as they are well document <a href="https://external-secrets.io/latest/provider/azure-key-vault/">here</a>
+We won't touch on all the possibilities as they are well documented <a href="https://external-secrets.io/latest/provider/azure-key-vault/">here</a>.

-However here are the 2 primary ones we consume in my environment
+However, here are the 2 primary ones we consume in my environment:

 #### Example A: Using a Managed Identity (Recommended in AKS)